Health Services & Wellness

 When to Keep Your Child Home

-FEVER: Usually fever is a sign that the body is fighting off an infection or a contagious disease.
-Fever is most consistently defined as an elevation of 1.5 degrees above the normal which is 98.6.
-Your child should be fever free without fever reducing medication for 24 hours before your child is allowed back into school.
+A fever is usually a sign that the body is fighting an infection or contagious illness.
+A fever is generally defined as a temperature 1.5 degrees above normal body temperature of 98.6°F. Your child should be fever-free for 24 hours without the use of fever-reducing medication before returning to school.

 Prescription Medications